learn-co-curriculum/dsc-accessing-data-with-pandas/README.md

 ## Summary

-We've introduced a range of techniques for accessing information in Pandas Series and DataFrames, selecting rows and columns, changing values, and creating new columns!
-Now, it's time for some practice!
-Let's start working on a lab where you will get a chance to practice some of these methods!
+We've introduced a range of techniques for accessing information in Pandas Series and DataFrames, selecting rows and columns, changing values, and creating new columns.